awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-clusters-concepts.md

 ## Region and version availability<a name="multi-az-db-clusters-concepts.RegionVersionAvailability"></a>

 Feature availability and support varies across specific versions of each database engine, and across AWS Regions\.
 For more information on version and Region availability of Amazon RDS with Multi\-AZ DB clusters, see [Multi\-AZ DB clusters](Concepts.RDS_Fea_Regions_DB-eng.Feature.MultiAZDBClusters.md)\.

+## Instance class availability<a name="multi-az-db-clusters-concepts.InstanceAvailability"></a>

+Multi\-AZ DB cluster deployments are supported for a subset of DB instance classes\.
+For a list of supported instance classes, see [Settings for creating Multi\-AZ DB clusters](create-multi-az-db-cluster.md#create-multi-az-db-cluster-settings)\.

+For more information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.

 ## Overview of Multi\-AZ DB clusters<a name="multi-az-db-clusters-concepts-overview"></a>